Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Endgame

 will also preserve $\mathcal{S}_{A, B, C, D}^*(p)$.
-In this case, the group generated by $V_1, V_3,$ and $\tau$ will act transitively on $C_2(y)$ as long as $y$ has maximal order: simply replace $V_3\circ V_1$ with $\tau\circ V_1$ as outlined in Section \ref{ConicsSection}.
+In this case, the group generated by $V_1, V_3,$ and $\tau$ will act transitively on $C_2(y)$ as long as the corresponding value of $\pm y$ has maximal order: simply replace $V_3\circ V_1$ with $\tau\circ V_1$ as outlined in Section \ref{ConicsSection}.
 Thus, we can remove the condition for $f_2(y)$ to be a quadratic nonresidue, resulting in the kind of system considered in \cite{BGS}, Lemma 12; this will give an irreducible curve for all but a bounded number of values of $x$.

 If $x = \pm2$, or if $x$ has order at least $p^\frac{3}{4},$ then so long as we can connect it to a non-forbidden hyperbolic or elliptic point of order at least $p^\frac{5}{8}$, we can connect it to the cage by way of this point.
-But this is straightforward: in either case, the set of $2^\text{nd}$-coordinates of points in the orbit of $(x, y, z)$ has size at least $cp^\frac{3}{4}$ for some absolute constant $c$, whereas the collection of elements of $\mathbb{F}_p$ that are parabolic or have order at most $p^\frac{5}{8}$ has size at most
+But this is straightforward: in either case, the set of $2^\text{nd}$-coordinates of points in the orbit of $(x, y, z)$ has size at least $cp^\frac{3}{4}$ for some absolute constant $c$, by the parameterizations in Lemmas \ref{hyperbolics}, \ref{elliptics}, and \ref{Parabolics}, whereas the collection of elements of $\mathbb{F}_p$ that are parabolic or have order at most $p^\frac{5}{8}$ has size at most

 so the second coordinate of at least one of the points in an orbit of a parabolic point or a forbidden hyperbolic or elliptic point of order at least $p^\frac{3}{4}$ must be a non-forbidden hyperbolic or elliptic point of order at least $p^\frac{5}{8}.$